octobercms/docs/3.x/element/form/widget-boxes.md

 `boxes` - renders a box editor for building visual pages and works like a frontend page builder.

+::: tip
-This feature is introduced by installing the premium [Boxes](https://octobercms.com/plugin/offline-boxes) plugin.
+This field is introduced after installing the [Boxes plugin](https://octobercms.com/plugin/offline-boxes) on the October CMS marketplace.
 Once licensed, you may install it with the following command.

 ```bash
 php artisan plugin:install OFFLINE.Boxes
 ```

-::: tip
-Learn more about the Boxes plugin at [the product page](https://boxes.offline.ch/).
 :::

-To display the Editor in a Tailor backend form, define a form field like this:
+To display the Boxes Editor in a Tailor backend form, define a form field like this:

 ```yaml
 fields: